GodHybrid/RiskOfSlimeRain/to-do.md

 ###### Offensive items
 * [x][x]Barbed Wire - encircles the player in a small, grey, jagged circle, damaging enemies who come within.
 If several enemies are within range, only one of them will receive the damage.\
 **Stacking effect:** +20% larger radius, +17% damage/sec.\
 		* Damage scales properly.
-Only one enemy receives damage at a time.\
+Works as intended.\
-		* Wire sprite draws correctly (only first stage).
-Circle showing the radius draws correctly
+		* Wire sprite draws correctly.
+Circle showing the radius draws correctly.
 * [x][x]Crowbar -  on hitting an enemy, deal +50% damage to enemies above 80% health.\
 **Stacking effect:** +30% damage.\
 		* Damage increases properly.\